Skip to content

 Handling Tips

-- Allow the snake 2 weeks to settle in before handling.
+- Allow the gecko at least a week to settle in before handling.

-This guide provides essential care information to ensure your corn snake thrives in captivity.
+This guide provides essential care information to ensure your crested gecko thrives in captivity.